aeherring/aeherring.github.io/README.md

-# aeherring.github.io
+# LIS63601
-repository for pages
+<p>This repository is for coursework by Alice Herring associated with LIS-636 01 at UNCG in the Masters of Library and Information Studies program.</>